ljdnielsen/pigeon_conservation/docs/notes/haplotypes.md

     paup> hsearch start=stepwise addseq=random nreps=20 rseed=98367 swap=TBR
     ~~~

     From this search, 12 equally parsimonious trees were found.
 These trees were summarized in a consensus tree according to the majority rule, i.e. monophyletic groups occuring in at least 50% of the 12 equally parsimonious trees are accepted.
-The consesus tree, containing the frequency with which monophyletic group occured as branch labels, was generated and saved by executing the following command:
+The consesus tree, with branches labeled with support values i.e. the frequency with which the more terminal branches were monophyletic, was generated and saved by executing the following command:

     ~~~bash
     paup> contree all /strict=no majrule=yes percent=50 treefile=data/processed/genera/Goura/cytb.consensus.tree.nexus